MatsulabUW/Lab-Tracker/README.md

 # Lab-Tracker
-A full-stack laboratory inventory app built with React and JavaScript.
+A full-stack laboratory inventory app built with React.js frontend and Node.js backend.

 This is a newer version of the previous 'Lab-checkout' project.
 The major change is the use of React.js framework instead of Vanilla JS.